NATO seeks to manage Russia's new military deployments

 "Putin is showing a desire for dominance," said a senior NATO diplomat.
 "From the Arctic, to the Baltic and the Black Sea, sometimes simultaneously, Russia wants to use sophisticated weaponry mixed with ships of a Soviet vintage."

-Foggo told Reuters that the United States was keeping a close eye on Russia's resurgent navy, as the aircraft carrier heads to the Mediterranean, a fleet of six submarines is planned for the Black Sea, and Moscow seeks a more active Russian presence in the Baltic Sea.

-"They're using all these tools that they have in their inventory to enhance the effect that they want to create on the battlefield,” he said.

-In written remarks to reporters, Scaparrotti said that "actions speak louder than words" and also noted the Kremlin's decision to consolidate control of the armed forces in Moscow and nuclear missile tests.
+In written remarks to reporters, Scaparrotti said only that "actions speak louder than words" and noted the Kremlin's decision to consolidate control of the armed forces in Moscow and nuclear missile tests.

 NATO says its decision to send 4,000 troops, planes, tanks and artillery to former Soviet republics in the Baltics and to Poland next year is a measured response compared to what NATO believes are 330,000 Russian troops amassed near Moscow.